-Beyond the limits of sushi, sake is the perfect drink to bring out the full flavour of any dish.
-While sake is definitely not wine… it can be most certainly paired with food in a similar way.
-Check out this in depth look at the nectar of Nippon and the best foods to create a perfect match.
+Beyond pairings with sushi, sake is the perfect drink to bring out the full flavour of any dish.
+While sake is definitely not wine… it can certainly be paired with food in similar ways.
+Check out this in-depth look at the nectar of Nippon and the best foods to create a perfect match.

 For SAKE’s sake!

 Let’s start with a definition and explanation: Sake, dubbed Nihonshu in Japan, is a fermented alcoholic beverage made from rice, with an average alcohol content between 14% and 16%.
 It can be consumed both cold (normally, between 5 and 12 °C) and warm (normally no more than 55°C).
 Sake is produced from the starch found in rice grains, which is then transformed into fermentable sugar through a mold (Koji Kin).
 A process that closely resembles beer making, except that sake requires a transformation from cereal starch to glucose that is carried out through a unique process of multiple parallel fermentations.
 The result?
 A drink with the potential of extreme elegance, complexity and exceptional fragrance.
 Liquid silk.
 To drink as an aperitif or on its own, yet this marvelous drink also works exceedingly well with food.

 Main Ingredients: rice, water, Koji, yeast.

 To achieve this complex creation process, there are various elements that come into play, all of which are extremely important.